My GP Surgery Test Results

 I was given a medication that would help regulate my stomach acid production: goodbye heartburn and acid reflux.
 It was a game changer.
 I could also drink alcohol again without suffering debilitating digestive problems I’d been getting for years: my quality of life improved dramatically.

 Although this had resulted in some dramatic positive changes to my digestive health, I still had other problems I’d been avoiding talking about.
-This was due to the embarrassment of discussing diarrhoea and constipation.
+This was due to the embarrassment of discussing diarrhoea and constipation, even with my GP.
 All that was about to change.

 A few weeks ago I had a single sip of a milkshake which made me run to the toilet because I thought I was going to vomit.
 My stomach churned hard and my mouth started to produce lots of saliva to protect my mouth from the stomach acid in the vomit.
 After one dry heave, it stopped.